-The ability to develop, implement, lead, and evaluate a ministry in a specific context (depending upon the student’s major) giving attention to all aspects of personhood integrating spiritual growth with social, moral, psychological, cognitive and physical development.
+- The ability to develop, implement, lead, and evaluate a ministry in a specific context (pastoral, missions/cross-cultural, or youth/educational ministries depending upon the student’s concentration) giving attention to all aspects of personhood integrating spiritual growth with social, moral, psychological, cognitive and physical development

 Students will cultivate habits of careful reading, critical thinking, research, writing, and speaking

 - Cultivating a faith that intentionally seeks understanding

 - Thinking, reading, and writing critically

 - Evaluating texts and other scholarly sources for their quality

 - Learning to appreciate and grow through an engagement of diverse interpretive traditions and theological perspectives

 - Communicating clearly in written and spoken form in order to lead, faithfully, in various Christian ministries